pravega/pravega/documentation/src/docs/controller-service.md

 - **KVT State:**
 _KVT State is an enum that describes various states in the lifecycle of KV table.
 It ranges from CREATING, ACTIVE, DELETING.

-## Controller Cluster Listener

-Each node in Pravega Cluster registers itself under a cluster znode as an ephemeral node.
-This includes both Controller and Segment Store nodes.
-Each Controller instance registers a watch on the cluster znode to listen for cluster change notifications.
-These notify about the added and removed nodes.

-One Controller instance assumes leadership amongst all Controller instances.
-This leader Controller instance is responsible for handling Segment Store node change notifications.
-Based on the changes in topology, Controller instance periodically rebalances segment containers to Segment Store node mapping.

-All Controller instances listen for Controller node change notifications.
-Each Controller instance has multiple sub components that implement the _failover sweeper_ interface.
-Presently there are three components that implement _failover_ sweeper interface namely:

-- `TaskSweeper`
-- `EventProcessors`
-- `TransactionSweeper`

-Whenever a Controller instance is identified to have been removed from the cluster, the cluster listener invokes all registered _failover sweepers_ to optimistically try to sweep all the orphaned work previously owned by the failed Controller host.

 ## Host Store

 The implementation of the Host store interface is used to store _Segment Container_ to _Segment Store_